-Basic net loss per common share is computed by dividing our net loss by the weighted average number of common shares outstanding during the period excluding the dilutive effects of options and warrants in accordance with the authoritative guidance.
-Diluted net loss per common share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period plus the potential dilutive effects of options and warrants outstanding during the period calculated in accordance with the treasury stock method, but are excluded if their effect is anti-dilutive.
-Because the impact of options and warrants are anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share amounts for the three and six months ended October 31, 2009 and 2008.
+Basic net loss per common share is computed by dividing our net loss by the weighted average number of common shares outstanding during the period excluding the dilutive effects of options, stock awards and warrants in accordance with the authoritative guidance.
+Diluted net loss per common share is computed by dividing the net loss by the sum of the weighted average number of common shares outstanding during the period plus the potential dilutive effects of stock options, stock awards and warrants or accordance with the treasury stock awards and warrants under the excluded if their effect is anti-dilutive.
+Because the impact of options, awards and warrants are anti-dilutive during periods of net loss, there was no difference between basic and diluted loss per share am ounts for the three and six months ended October 31, 2010 and 2009.

-The calculation of weighted average diluted shares outstanding excludes the dilutive effect of options and warrants to purchase up to 630,594 and 637,082 shares of common stock for the three and six months ended October 31, 2009, respectively, and 228 and 18,676 shares of common stock for the three and six months ended October 31, 2008, respectively, since the impact of such options and warrants are anti-dilutive during periods of net loss.
+The calculation of weighted average diluted shares outstanding excludes the dilutive effect of outstanding stock options, stock awards and warrants to purchase up to 4,044 and 128,639 shares of common stock for the three and six months ended October 31, 2010, respectively, and 630,594 and 637,082 shares of common stock for the three and six months ended October 31, 2009, respectively, since their impact are anti-dilutive during periods of net loss.

-The calculation of weighted average diluted shares outstanding also excludes weighted average outstanding options and warrants to purchase up to 1,744,905 and 1,740,799 shares of common stock for the three and six months ended October 31, 2009, respectively, and 2,846,353 and 2,651,304 shares of common stock for the three and six months ended October 31, 2008, respectively, as the exercise prices of those options were greater than the average market price of our common stock during the respective periods, resulting in an anti-dilutive effect.
+The calculation of weighted average diluted shares outstanding also excludes weighted average outstanding stock options, stock awards and warrants to purchase up to 4,969,511 and 4,423,808 shares of common stock for the three and six months ended October 31, 2010, respectively, and 1,744,905 and 1,740,799 shares of common stock for the three and six months ended October 31, 2009, respectively, as their exercise prices were greater than the average market price of our common stock during the respective periods, resulting in an anti-dilutive effect.